 One of the more encouraging trends?
 The MIT PhD success rate for students who make it through the admissions process and receive funding has remained consistently strong—especially for those who begin early and apply strategically.

-Is the GRE required for MIT PhD programs?
+Do you need GRE scores for MIT PhD programs?

 Final Thoughts and Application Tips